FBerding/aifeducation/README.md

 estimate the ecological impact of their work, a sustainability tracker is implemented.
 It is based on the python library ‘codecarbon’ by Courty et al. (2023).
-This tracker allows to estimate the energy consumption for CPUs, GPUs and RAM during training and derives a value for the CO2 emission.
+This tracker allows to estimate the energy consumption for CPUs, GPUs and RAM during training and derives a value for CO2 emission.
 This value is based on the energy mix in the country where the computer is located.

 ## PyTorch and Tensorflow Compatiblity

-This package allows all supported models based either on ‘PyTorch’ or ‘tensorflow’, providing a high level of flexibility.
+This package allows all supported models either based on ‘PyTorch’ or ‘tensorflow’, thus providing a high level of flexibility.
 Even pre-trained models can be used with both frameworks in some cases.
-The following table provides more details
+The following table provides more details:

 *Table: Framework compatibility*